developer-portal/content/tools/vagrant/vagrant-libvirt.md

 ```

 Note that this will require the administrator password to run your vagrant boxes.
-For more information on this, see the [upstream documentation](https://github.com/vagrant-libvirt/vagrant-libvirt#qemu-session-support)
+For more information on this, see the [upstream documentation](https://github.com/vagrant-libvirt/vagrant-libvirt#qemu-session-support).
+The QEMU session will also affect where the vagrant boxes are stored (`~/.local/share/libvirt/images/` or `/var/lib/libvirt/images/`).
+This means that if you already have initialized boxes and change the QEMU connection, **things will break**.

+More information on the difference between the system and session connections can be found [here](https://wiki.libvirt.org/page/FAQ#What_is_the_difference_between_qemu:.2F.2F.2Fsystem_and_qemu:.2F.2F.2Fsession.3F_Which_one_should_I_use.3F).

 ## Using QEMU system connection without password prompts